Virtual rafting tours stimulate adrenalin during pandemic shutdown

 Between now and when guests are able to re-embark on rafting adventures, Western River Expeditions encourages people to experience the Grand Canyon and other breathtaking locations via virtual tours.

-“We put these together before this all happened, but never thought we would be using them for accessing these special places in a time we would not be able to in person.”
+“We put these together before this all happened, but never thought we would be using them for accessing these special places in a time we would not be able to in person,” Lake said.

 Virtual Galleries in 360° Views